tswtools/logx/readme.md

 [![Build Status][ico-travis]][link-travis]

-Output log to file for laravel.
-Take a look at [contributing.md](contributing.md) to see a to do list.
+Record the log, display the class name and method name in the log, at the same time, it can conveniently display all kinds of data including JSON, array, etc. Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation